 Let’s get this out of the way: the Wii U gamepad definitely seems like a kids’ toy compared to the Nintendo Switch.
 It feels a little cheap and wonky, but it was amazing when utilized properly!
 A second screen with touch functionality to use while still playing the “main game” on TV opened up a lot possibilities (that sadly often went underutilized).
 I want to share a few games I feel really benefited from the use of the gamepad while playing on the TV-these experience can’t quite be replicated on the Switch!

-I played embarrassing amounts of Splatoon on my Wii U. The game was so easy to pick up and play but had a deceptive amount of strategy involved when you really dug in.
+I played embarrassing amounts of Splatoon on my Wii U the summer I picked it up.
+The game was so easy to pick up and play but had a deceptive amount of strategy involved when you really dug in.
 The quick matches were very addictive and cultivated a “just one more” mindset.
 Plus, it was just soaked (inked?) in Nintendo charm and reminded me of 90s Nickelodeon!
 The sequel on Switch is arguably much stronger with all of its new features (Salmon Run is awesome!) and ability to play on the go.
 But gameplay-wise, I still like the original.
 Why?

 The Gamepad!
 A quick glance at the Gamepad gave you a helpful status update at any time.
 You could see exactly where ink of each team was as well as your teammates location.
 And a touch on the Gamepad warped you to a teammate, which I found much more intuitive than the new interface overlaid on the Switch.
 I’m probably in the minority in my opinion on this, but I’ll always love the first Splatoon for the Gamepad functionality!